Suzanne Choi, Zahin Ali, Brendon Gouveia, Denise Nguyen

 For the high fidelity mockup of the touch table interface, we incorporated our visual system: triangular shapes that reflects dymaxion cube, earthy tone color scheme, United typeface that matches our visual language.
 With the high fidelity mockup, we detailed out interaction and flow.

-Our take-away postcard as a physical souvenir of their museum exhibit.
-This takeaway doubles as a DIY dymaxion cube and instructions for visiting the website.
+Take-away postcard acts as a physical souvenir of visitor'museum experience.
+This takeaway doubles as a DIY dymaxion cube and instructios for visiting the website.

-Website helps users to access their personalized curation after their visit to the museum.
-The Aspen cloud stores all user interactions happened in the museum [i.e., artifacts user saved, time user stand in each exhibit, questions user reviewed and asked, tags user interacted with and added, etc].
-User’s unique information saved in the cloud is displayed back to the user through the website.
+Website helps users to re-access their personalized collection outside of museum.
+The Aspen cloud stores all user interactions happened in the museum display back to thes user through the website.
 The website encourages user to reflect on their museum visit and facilitates social connection via allowing users to ‘comment’ and ‘follow ’on each other’s questions.

 High fidelity mock up